 - Rinse the potatoes under running water to remove any excess starch.
 This will help keep the potatoes fluffy and creamy, reducing their chance of becoming gluey.

-- Next, add the potatoes to a large pot of room temperature water.
+- Add the potatoes to a large pot of room temperature water.
 Bring the water to a light simmer, and salt generously.

-- Allow the potatoes to cook until fork tender.
+- Cook the potatoes until fork tender.
 Avoid boiling potatoes on high heat, as a gentle simmer will keep them intact.

 - Mash the hot potatoes using a food mill back into the same large pan.
 Usiung this to mash your potatoes will offer the smoothest result.